 - General appearance

-In DWI cases, the prosecution will attempt to land a conviction by having the arresting officer testify.
+In a Virginia first offense DUI case, the prosecution will attempt to land a conviction by having the arresting officer testify.

 To link the driver's behaviors to the definition of impairment, the officer may state that they observed the driver: